Linux

 Manual Adotion

-If all the adjustaments did not made your Unifi device being adopted, maybe your device was adopted by other painel and needs to be manually adopted.
+If all the adjustments did not make your Unifi device adopted, maybe your device was adopted by another Unifi panel and needs to be manually adopted.
 You can do this by doing the following:

 ssh ubnt@$AP-IP